-Our search tool has over 51,000 courses at over 395 providers in the UK (see Fig. 1).
+Our search tool has over 51,000 courses at over 395 providers in the UK.
 This mobile-friendly tool enables students to shortlist courses, save searches, and access all undergraduate, postgraduate, and conservatoire courses in one search tool.
+Visit www.ucas.com/search.